-In this study, the QG multicast algorithm has been generalised for n-dimensional meshes.
-In this paper, 3D meshes have been considered in our performance evaluation.
-Results from simulations under different conditions have revealed that the QG algorithm exhibits superior performance over well-known algorithms, such as dual-path, multiple-path, and column-path algorithms.
+In this study, the QG multicast algorithm has been evaluated under different scenarios and conditions.
+Results from extensive simulations under different conditions have revealed that the QG algorithm exhibits superior performance over well-known algorithms, such as dual-path, multiple-path, and column-path algorithms.
 Unlike existing multicast algorithms, the QG algorithm can maintain a lower variance of message arrival times at the node level.
 Consequently, most of the destination nodes receive the multicast message in comparable arrival times.
-Our Results show also that the QG has improved the scalability of the multicast operation in 3D meshes.
 It would be interesting to further investigate the interaction between the important parameters that affect the performance of the QG algorithm, notably the grouping scheme, network size, threshold value, multicast group size, and traffic load, with the aim of proposing an analytical model that could predict, for example, the multicast latency given a particular grouping scheme, network size, multicast group size, and traffic load.
-Moreover, another possible research line is to apply this multicast scheme on Network-on-Chip platforms.